stackrox/collector/ansible/README.md

 This role will delete a VM from GCP, based on its instance name.

 See [vm-lifecycle.yml](./vm-lifecycle.yml) for an example of how it's used.

+Note that, for IBM POWER VMs, the destroy process will only delete the VM and release its subnet allocated and ssh key..

 ### run-test-target